Lešnica, Serbia

 Lešnica (Лешница, /sh/, meaning "a place of hazels") is a village in western Serbia.
 It is located in the municipality of Loznica, in the Mačva District.
-Lešnica's current population is 4,731 (2002 census).
+Lešnica's population as of the 2022 Serbian census is 3,818.

 History

-The village is one of the oldest in Serbia, with records dating back to the 10th century AD.
-It is one of a few old settlements there which was not based on a Roman dwelling, but was started by Serbs.
+The village was first mentioned in the 16th century as a derbend in the nahiya (district) of Jadar.
+It was administratively included in the Sanjak of Zvornik between 1521 and 1718.
+The village had two main settlements, that of Stari Varoš ("old town") in the hill, inhabited by Serbs, and Brod ("ship") beside the Lešnica river, inhabited by Muslims ("Turks").
+As it was situated in the center of important roads (Loznica–Šabac–Zavlaka–Krupanj), it was often the location of Christian–Ottoman conflict, as in Austro-Turkish wars and the Serb uprisings.
+It was an important connection point of Serb rebels with Serbia during the Herzegovina uprising (1875–1877).
+It was also known as Lješnica.

 Geography and features

-Lešnica is located on the Drina River and between the towns of Šabac and Loznica.
-The Jadar River also runs through Lešnica.
+Lešnica is located on the Drina river, between the towns of Šabac and Loznica (and located on the old Šabac–Loznica road).
+The Jadar river also runs through Lešnica.
 The rivers provide ample fishing opportunities, being rich with carp, barbel, stuka, and zelenjara.
 The opposite end of the village is bordered by the Vidojevica Mountain, which is relatively low (approx. 190 m above sea level), but its oak and beech forests provide picturesque beauty.
 Pheasant hunting is popular, and the hunters' club of the same name maintains the animal populations diligently.
 Lešnica is part of the Маčva district, close to the Bosnian border.
 The main attraction is Lešnica's Orthodox church located in the middle of the village.

+It is not to be confused with the nearby hinterland settlement of Jadranska Lešnica (also formerly known as Begova Lešnica).